US warns against scrapping Abbas talks

 On Thursday, at least 31 Palestinians were wounded in clashes in the Gaza Strip and across the occupied West Bank.

 The clashes were triggered by Mr Trump's policy shift.
-More protests are expected in Palestinian territories on Friday.
+More protests are expected in Palestinian territories on Friday, with Israel deploying hundreds of extra troops in the West Bank.

 The Palestinian Islamist group Hamas has already called for a new intifada, or uprising.

-Many of Washington's closest allies have said they disagree with the US policy shift, and both the UN Security Council and the Arab League will meet in the coming days to decide their response.

-How did a row about the Abbas-Pence talks develop?
+How did the White House respond?

-On Thursday, the White House said the vice-president planned to hold the meeting as planned.
+Jibril Rajoub, a senior official in Mr Abbas' Fatah party, said on Thursday Mr Pence was "not welcome" in the Palestinian territories and that the meeting would not take place.

-Mr Pence "still intends to meet Mr Abbas and Palestinian leaders and thinks any decision to pull out of the meeting would be counterproductive," a White House official said.
+A White House official responded by saying Mr Pence "still intends to meet Mr Abbas and Palestinian leaders and thinks any decision to pull out of the meeting would be counterproductive".

-During his visit - scheduled for the second half of December - Mr Pence will also visit Israel and Egypt.
+During his visit - scheduled for the second half of December - Mr Pence will also travel to Israel and Egypt.

-Earlier in the day, Jibril Rajoub, a senior official in Mr Abbas' Fatah party, said Mr Pence was "not welcome" in the Palestinian territories.

-Mr Rajoub added that the meeting with the Palestinian leader would not take place.

 Mr Abbas has not personally commented on the issue.